niravmsoni/aspnet-core-refactoring-dependency-injection/README.md

 # Offloading Composition Root responsibilities to a separate class library
 	- Often times, we see the Program.cs overburdened with all the service registrations as well as the code to invoke/start the application.

+	- Application background
+		- This is a console application that imports products from csv and outputs them to csv or Database.

 	- Problem
 		- With this structure we have 2 different things tied together i.e. EntryPoint and CompositionRoot
-			- This is a console application that imports products from csv and outputs them to csv or Database.
+		- Right now, this application has a single entry point i.e. Console App
-			- If we want to run the importer from another application (For ex: WebAPI), we would require a lot of refactoring since we would reuse all the core logic
+		- In-case if tomorrow a requirement comes in to have a WebAPI as another entry point, this could cause issue and we would require a lot of refactoring since we would reuse all the core logic

 	- Solution
 		- Offloading responsibilities of doing the service registrations in a separate class library project
 		- All the registrations are done either in WebAPI.Program class or are done in respective project by writing extension methods on IServiceCollection
 			- Before
 				- If we follow clean architecture practices, we typically have this structure
 					- WebAPI - Has reference of Domain, Application and Infrastructure projects